-Jenkins' 4-part consorts are his most striking, in terms of balance between new & old.
-They do not take up the new formats of Italian chamber music, or anything of that sort, but they are also the most extensive English output in four equal parts.
+Jenkins' 4-part consorts are his most immediately striking, in terms of balance between new & old.
+They don't take up the new formats of Italian chamber music, or anything of that sort, but they are also the most extensive English output in four equal parts.
 The relatively sparse textures, as compared to the 5-part consorts, contribute to the feel of modernity, while retaining the balanced texture of four instruments of the same family.
-There does not seem to have been any subsequent development of this style, unless one tries to point to the classical string quartet (or includes Purcell, which I don't).
+There doesn't seem to have been any subsequent development of this style, unless one tries to point to the classical string quartet (or includes Purcell, which I don't).

 This is the second recording devoted entirely to Jenkins 4-part consorts, so the material has received some deserved attention.
 This performance is outstanding, as standards in consort music continue to advance, in this case by an ensemble not based in England.
 There is both wonderful phrasing and wonderful tonal balance here, making this a very attractive performance & recording.
-With continued improvement in consort technique, both individually and in terms of ensemble, these new recordings of the classics continue to be worthwhile.
+(One of the members also makes the instruments, giving their consort playing a distinctive sound.)
+With continued improvement in consort technique, both individually and in terms of ensemble, new recordings of the classics do continue to be worthwhile.